Creation

 Evoking an haute couture dress, the façade of this building is covered with a glass skin made of “white scales”.

-When the architecture is viewed in its entirety, each scale seems identical, but as one draws closer one can see that each panel is unique and bears a vast number of drops of white enamel.
-White spots, which in the eyes of architect Kengo Kuma are like so many photons that make up the unique and complex light of the Mediterranean.
+When the architecture is viewed in its entirety, each scale seems identical, but upon closer inspection one can see that each panel is unique and bears a vast number of drops of white enamel.
+These white spots, in the eyes of architect Kengo Kuma, are like the many photons that make up the unique and complex light of the Mediterranean.

 Photos credit: